-Today, it’s rare to see a Pembroke Welsh Corgi with a tail.
+Even today, it’s rare to see a Pembroke Welsh Corgi with a tail.
 Though you may see some Corgis with their tails in-tact every now and then, the overwhelming majority are tailless.
 But why is this the case?

 According to the American Kennel Club, a Pembroke Welsh Corgi that conforms to the breed standard will need to have a docked tail.
-In fact, it should be as short as possible without creating an “indentation.”
+And according to the standard, the tail should be “as short as possible” without creating an “indentation” in the tail region.

 No Tails for Herding

 If you don’t already know, Welsh Corgis were bred to herd livestock.
-And despite their short stature, they’re known to be some of the most skilled and fierce cattle herders in the dogdom.
+And despite their short stature, they’re known to be some of the most skilled and fierce cattle herders in the canine kingdom.

 Get ready for a lot of herding as a puppy!
 Our Corgi nipped our ankles regularly for the first year.
 So, one of the first things you will need to teach them to do is not herd you!– Swineassbagga (Reddit)

 But what does this have to do with their docked tails?
-The original belief was that Corgis needed to dock their tails in case a cow were to stomp on it during herding.
-Since these dogs are low to the floor, it seems like a reasonable concern.
+The original belief was that Corgis needed to dock their tails in case a cow were to stomp on the tail during herding.
+Since Corgis are low to the floor, it seems like a reasonable concern for owners.